Allen-Cahn Solutions with Triple Junction Structure at Infinity: Eliminating the half-plane

 \section{Eliminating the half-plane}

 We will now argue that in our setting, neither \eqref{con} or \eqref{half} are possible, leaving \eqref{tripop} as the only option, thus leading to a proof of our main result, Theorem \ref{main}.

-We will use the following `clearing-out' type of result of \cite{Bethuel} saying that sufficiently low energy in a ball implies nearness to a potential well on a smaller ball. \bprop (\cite{Bethuel}, Prop 6.4).
-For any $R\geq 1$, let $z_R$ be any solution of \eqref{vRPDE}.
-Then there exist constants positive constants $\eta_1$ and $C^*$ depending on the potential $W$ such that if
+We will first prove a `clearing-out' type of result, saying that sufficiently low energy in a ball implies uniform nearness to a potential well on a smaller ball.
+We remark that a result of this type for mere solutions to \eqref{vRPDE} is established in \cite{Bethuel}, Prop.
+6.4, but since the proof is considerably simpler in the setting of local minimizers, we present a proof in this setting below. \bprop For any $R>0$, let $z_R$ be a local minimizer of $E_R$ satifying a gradient bound $\abs{\nabla z_R}\leq C_1R$ for some $C_1>0$.
+Then there exists a number $\eta$ depending only on $W$ such that if